linsomniac/uplaybook/README.md

 ## High-level Ideas

-Some core ideas of it:
+uPlaybook delivers the following ideas:

     - Python syntax
     - First-class CLI argument handling.
     - Declare the state you want to end up at.
     - Tasks communicate whether they have changed something.
-    - Changed tasks can trigger a handler (if this file changes, restart a service).
+    - Changed tasks can trigger a handler (if this config file changes, restart a service).
     - Jinja2 templating of arguments and files delivered via fs.copy()
     - Status output.